-No, you do not need a bachelor’s degree in child life.
-Many child life staff have their degrees in Child Development, Human Development and Family Studies, Psychology, etc. It is important for applicants to have applicable coursework relating to child development, family studies, and the such.
-More information about the Child Life Council’s course recommendations can be found at www.childlife.org
+No, you do not need a bachelor’s degree in child life at this time.
+Many child life staff have their degrees in Child Development, Human Development and Family Studies, Psychology, etc. It is important for applicants to have applicable coursework relating to child development, family studies, etc. More information about the Child Life Council's course recommendations and changes regarding academic preparations can be found at their website.

-Information on career planning can be found on the Child Life Council website, www.childlife.org.
+Information on career planning can be found on the Child Life Council website.

 Yes.
 If you have completed at least your junior year of undergraduate work, you are eligible to apply for our practicum experience.